nicolashemonic/typescript-react-post-css-modules/README.md

 A React example project to demonstrate how to achieve code splitting plus css modules.

-Its main goals are:
+- Implement React code splitting

-☞ Implement React code splitting
+- Implement Css modules
-☞ Implement React-css-modules
+- Use Postcss Cssnext
-☞ Use Postcss-cssnext
+- Build all this features

-☞ Build all this features
+With all this features we able to load associated Scripts and Styles on demand 🖖🚀🙃.

 ### Quick Start